 EICR Testing Specialists in Glasgow

 We are NICEIC Approved electrical contractors, and are fully qualified to conduct Electrical Installation Condition Reports reports.
-Based in Glasgow, all our engineers have extensive experience to preform both electrical and visual tests.
+Based in Glasgow, all our engineers have extensive experience to perform both electrical and visual tests.
 We will be able to identify any potential dangers or defects in the premises which could lead to harm or injury to any occupants.

 If you are looking for an EICR in Glasgow to be conducted by a company that’s both professional & affordable, please get in touch.